-Our mission is simple: every Brooklyn public school student gets the opportunity to learn to code at school.
-We will achieve the goal in the course of the next seven years, three years ahead of the city wide target.
+Vision: Every Brooklyn public school student gets the opportunity to learn to code, along with an education in broader computer science concepts such as cybersecurity and data science, at school.
+We will achieve this goal in the course of seven years, three years ahead of the New York City wide target.

-CodeBrooklyn believes there are five pillars to successfully expanding computer science in Brooklyn and in turn realizing the CodeBrooklyn mission:
+In support of this vision and mission, CodeBrooklyn believes there are five pillars to successfully expand computer science in Brooklyn:

 - Professional Development.
 Funding and access for teachers to attend computer science education training (this is the core purpose of the New York City CS4ALL Program within the Department of Education).